alexanderkozlenko/addax/.github/README.md

 ## Working with records

-There are two types that provide the ability to work with tabular data on record level: `TabularRecordReader` and `TabularRecordWriter`.
-A mapping between a runtime type and a tabular record is performed with tabular record converters, which must be derived from `TabularRecordConverter<T>` class.
+The framework contains two types that provide forward-only access to tabular data on record level: `TabularRecordReader` and `TabularRecordWriter`.
+A mapping between a runtime type and a tabular record is performed with record converters.

-## Working with records - Generated converters

-The easiest way to create a record converter is to use the record converter source generator from `Addax.Formats.Tabular.Analyzers` package.
-This approach covers the majority of usage scenarios.
-To define a converter, the target type must be annotated with attributes from the same package: `TabularRecordAttribute` for the type definition (can be applied to structures, classes, record structures, or records classes), and `TabularFieldAttribute` for type member definitions (can be applied to fields or properties).
-A converter can be generated using one of two strategies: with non-strict schema (this is the default option) and with strict schema.
-The strategy with non-strict schema ignores tabular structure errors and data type mismatches instead of throwing an exception.
-The source generator supports specifying a field converter for a particular type member and automatically handles type members of `Nullable<T>` type.
-The generated converters are implemented as internal classes and are registered during module initialization in the shared converter registry `TabularRecordConverterRegistry.Shared`.
+The easiest way to create a record converter is by using the record converter source generator from `Addax.Formats.Tabular.Analyzers` package.
+To define a converter, the target type must be annotated with `TabularRecordAttribute` (can be applied to structures, classes, record structures, or records classes), and target type members must be annotated with `TabularFieldAttribute` (can be applied to fields or properties).
+A converter can be generated using one of two strategies: with or without a strict schema.
+The strategy without a strict schema is the default option, it ignores tabular structure errors and data type mismatches.
+The source generator supports specifying a field converter for a particular type member and automatically handles type members with `Nullable<T>` type.
+The generated converters are automatically registered in the shared converter registry.

 An example of working with records using a generated converter: